covidclinical/website/README.md

 title: Demographics for All Participating Sites
 subtitle: This is a subtitle
 category: Demographics
-notebook: 08_combined_data.ipynb
+notebook: 02_demographics.ipynb
 release: release-2020-mm-dd
 plots:
-    - plot_age_all
+    - vega/plot_age_by_country.json
-    - plot_age_by_country
+    - vega/plot_age_by_site.json
 ---

-The plot can be given a description in markdown here...
+The plots can be given a description in markdown here...
 ```

 ### Adding a new page